 This local favorite serves up traditional dishes like grilled meats and fish as well as the famous Wiliburger, a goat-meat burger created with a special, secret blend of local ingredients.
-Part of the proceeds of the burger goes to the Williwood Youth Movement which teaches young people in the community the basics of started and running a business.
+Part of the proceeds of the burger goes to the Williwood Youth Movement which teaches young people in the community the basics of starting and running a business.

 After a night out, locals converge on the town’s many “truki pands” or food trucks, serving up sandwiches, barbeque, and chicken in peanut sauce.
 Locals tend to favor BBQ Express which specializes in burgers and fries, though unlike their American counterparts, these are usually topped with generous portions of chimichurri and lomito (shaved pork loin with sauerkraut).

 Quirky, under-the-radar highlights only a local could recommend.

 An off-the-beaten-path underwater cave lies not too far away from the popular beaches of Westpunt, tucked in a cliff between Santu Pretu and Santa Cruz (to get there, book a trip with resident character Captain Goodlife).
 Called the Blue Room for its brilliant sapphire hue that reflects off its limestone interior, the cave is a snorkeler’s wonderland - home to all sorts of tropical fish.